ViachKakovskyi/kakovskyi.github.io/_posts/2018/07-july/2018-07-31-what-does-a-tech-lead-do.md

 **Yes, you can do anything to achieve the engineering goals.** Here's the list of the things that I was able to change or implement.
 Note, that you should get buy-in from your team to make the changes persistent.
 People make software.
 Happy people make working software.

 * **Software development methodology**.
-Hardly depends on the goals of the project and deadlines.
+Strongly depends on the goals of the project and deadlines.
 Answer the questions to define that:
   * How many days are in an iteration?
   * What's the planning process?
 Which tasks should be estimated?
 How to estimate tasks?
   * Should we accept changes in requirements or not between iterations?